 Our most versatile tool is the vacuum.
 After years of research, our vacuum of choice is the Miele.
 (See www.miele.com) While most housecleaning services use upright vacuums, we find a canister model is preferable for the ease in using attachments.
 Each employee is trained in the correct use of each attachment – crevice piece for edging, floor brush for hard surfaces, power head for carpeted areas, small dusting brush, upholstery tool, and extension poles for high areas (20+ feet).
 Vacuum bags and filters are changed frequently.

 In order to assure maximum cleanliness, cleaning cloths are laundered daily by the company.
 Basic scrubbing cloths are bleached white.
-Blue micro-fiber cloths and yellow Masslinn cloths are used for special dusting projects.
+Micro-fiber cloths and yellow Masslinn cloths are used for special dusting projects.
 There is no restriction on the number of cloths each employee is allowed to use on each job.